 SC issues notice to Centre on plea to ban betting apps

-The Supreme Court on Friday agreed to examine a plea seeking a complete ban on “illegal” betting apps.
-The petition also sought strict regulations on...
+New Delhi: The Supreme Court on Friday agreed to examine a plea seeking a complete ban on “illegal” betting apps.
+The petition also sought strict...

 The petition also sought strict regulations on online gaming and fantasy sports, and the enactment of a comprehensive law.